 Answer: Insurance companies will write a "Single-Case Agreement" in situations where they are obligated to have In-Network treatment providers who are capable of meeting your clinical needs, but simply do not have providers in their network who can do so.
 In such a situation, you may request that your insurance company cover your clinician's services since you have not been able to find a provider in the insurance network who can meet your/your child’s specific and often specialized clinical needs.
 Once a Single-Case Agreement has been signed, your insurer will agree to pay the clinician's full fee, minus any typical in-network co-payment.
 From your perspective, the payment to your clinician would end up being the same as if you were seeing an in-network provider, typically just the co-pay.
 For many patients who attend family therapy, group therapy, and individual therapy, the out-of-pocket expense savings for your family can be substantial.

-A Single Case Agreements is more likely to be approved in situations where there is a high level of clinical acuity (recent in-patient hospitalization, recent history of suicidal or homicidal behavior) or in situations where the clinical needs require the integration of a variety of specialized interventions such as school advocacy by the clinician, the need for a specialized group, or coordination with a wide variety of professionals (DMH, DCF, Probation, Psychiatry, Special Education, Primacy Care Medicine, and/or Specialized Medical Personnel).
+A Single Case Agreements is more likely to be approved in situations where there is a high level of clinical acuity (recent in-patient hospitalization, recent history of suicidal or homicidal behavior) or in situations where the clinical needs require the integration of a variety of specialized interventions such as school advocacy, the need for a specialized group, or coordination with a wide variety of professionals (DMH, DCF, Probation, Psychiatry, Special Education, Primacy Care Medicine, and/or Specialized Medical Personnel).

-Solution: To establish a Single-Case Agreement, you must call your insurer and clarify that you want to sign a Single-Case Agreement since there is no one in the network who is capable of meeting your child’s needs.
-Our administrative staff will provide you with paperwork that will explain the process and help you understand how to advocate with your insurer given your/your child's specific clinical needs.
+Solution: To establish a Single-Case Agreement, you must call your insurer and clarify that you want to establish a Single-Case Agreement since there is no one in the network who is capable of meeting your child’s needs.
+Our administrative staff will provide you with paperwork that will explain the process and help you understand how to advocate with your insurer given either your or your child's specific clinical needs.